lagotto/lagotto/docs/setup.md

 * whether the source is automatically queueing jobs and not running via cron job (default true)
 * whether the results can be shared via the API (default true)
 * number of max. workers for the job queue (default 1)
-* job_batch_size: number of articles per job (default 200)
+* job_batch_size: number of works per job (default 200)
-* staleness: update interval depending on article publication date (default daily the first 31 days, then 4 times a month up until one year, then monthly)
+* staleness: update interval depending on work publication date (default daily the first 31 days, then 4 times a month up until one year, then monthly)
 * rate-limiting (default 10,000)
 * timeout (default 30 sec)
 * maximum number of failed queries allowed before being disabled (default 200)